DataDog/dd-opentracing-cpp/README.md

 To begin tracing applications written in any language, first [install and configure the Datadog Agent](https://docs.datadoghq.com/tracing/setup).

 You will need to compile against [OpenTracing-cpp](https://github.com/opentracing/opentracing-cpp).

+#### Compatibility

+dd-opentracing-cpp needs C++14 to build, but if you use [dynamic loading](#dynamic-loading) then you are instead limited by OpenTracing's requirement for [C++11 or later](https://github.com/opentracing/opentracing-cpp/#cc98).

+Supported platforms are: Linux & Mac.
+If you need Windows support, please let us know.

 #### Installation